 No 14 Eastwood Ho Par 4

 No 1 stroke hole for men.
 There are similar influencing factors to No 13 except the hole is 45m longer and out of bounds is closer on the right and more in play.
 Baling out to the left will leave no direct shot to the green.
 No 1 requirement is an accurate drive.
-A slight dogleg left sees middle to the right of the fairway as the best position to attack the green which sloped towards the front and will hold a ball.
+A slight dogleg left sees middle to the right side of the fairway as the best position to attack the green which is sloped towards the front and will hold a ball.
 A mound protects the left side of the green.
 There is normally dense rough off the fringe so chip shots from here make an up and down no certainty.

 No 15 Shorty Par 3

 A mid length Par 3.
 Mounds on either side and in front of the green create a target green.
 The green is sloped towards the front and will hold a ball but it also has slight sloping towards the sides so any shot to the edges will run off the green.
 Grass on the mounds is normally dense and sunken lies will make it difficult to control a chip shop.
 There are some challenging putts when the hole is towards the outer areas of the green.

 No 16 Matai Par 4 Men, Par 5 Women